Guri Melby: Minister of Education

 Following Trine Skei Grande's decision to resign as minister and party leader in March 2020, Melby was asked by Grande personally if she wanted to succeed her as minister.
 She expressed sorrow by Grande's resignation, saying that "being education minister was her dream job".
 Her appointment also coincided with the lockdown and closing of schools in Norway due to the COVID-19 pandemic.

 In January 2021, she went against professional advice to exclude homeschool for students, despite the infection level being at yellow.
 She was criticised by many educational experts for her decision, but she defended it by saying that it would be up to the schools respectively to decide and notify their county governor about it.
 She was however supported by the lecturer team, the Education Association and the Oslo City Commission for Knowledge and Education.

 On 8 February, she announced that exams for departing students in lower secondary and upper secondary would be cancelled.
 However, oral exams would still go ahead for tenth graders' on lower secondary and year three in upper secondary.
 Melby stated: "We would very much like to have completed all the exams as planned.
 There have been some very different offers of education for the pupils this school year, which provides a different basis for assessment.
 A common and equal written exam is therefore no longer a suitable test of what the students have learned".

 In March, she expressed that close contacts in schools needed to be reduced and encouraged schools to borrow premises if necessary.
 She also stressed the importance to keep students physically at school as much as possible.
 She also expressed scepticism to Oslo's Knowledge and Education Commissioner's proposal to keep schools in Oslo at a yellow level.

 In late March, she caused controversy when she suggested establishing a new school subject in upper secondary schools focusing on democracy, equality and ethical issues, allegedly replacing or overriding the history subject.
 She quickly apologised for her statement, and said it came out wrong.
-The leader of the Norwegian Lecturer Team, Rita Helgesen, criticised Melby, stating that she had created a new subject that wasn't a subject at all.
+The leader of the Norwegian Lecturer Team, Rita Helgesen, criticised Melby, stating that she had created a new subject that was not a subject at all.
 The Conservative's Turid Kristensen also criticised Melby, stating that they didn't want to build down common subjects.

+Following the cabinet's defeat at the 2021 election, she was succeeded by Tonje Brenna on 14 October.